reshamrout/csv-analyser/README.md

 CSV Runner Dashboard
-##1.
-Project Overview
+## 1. Project Overview

 Challenge: CSV Runner Dashboard
 Tech Stack: React.js (Vite), Tailwind CSS, shadcn/ui, Recharts

 This project is a frontend dashboard application that allows users to upload a CSV file containing running activity data with the columns date, person, and miles.
 The application validates the CSV, computes summary metrics, and visualizes the data using interactive charts.
 Users can view insights for all runners or filter by individual persons.

-##2.
-Assumptions
+## 2. Assumptions

--The CSV file must contain headers exactly named: date, person, miles
+- The CSV file must contain headers exactly named: date, person, miles
--Dates are provided in a valid ISO / YYYY-MM-DD format -Miles run is a numeric value (integer or decimal)
+- Dates are provided in a valid ISO / YYYY-MM-DD format
+- Miles run is a numeric value (integer or decimal)

 Data is processed entirely on the client side